 Packing cubes inside my carryon suitcase, which I use regularly for my ultra light, carryon-only packing strategy. ©KettiWilhelm2023

-How to Pack Light for Europe (or Anywhere): 12 Mindset Tricks + the Packing List to Actually Make it Happen
+How to Pack Light for Europe (or Anywhere): the Guide You Need to Actually Make it Happen

 Do you always plan to be a light packer, but then you just can’t ever seem to make it happen when you’re getting ready for vacation?
 Then this guide is for you.